 There’s an old saying that if you want to get to know a culture, you sit down and eat a meal with the locals.
 When you visit San Francisco, that means you are going to do a lot of eating.
 You can taste, touch, smell, and see the world in one city, so we hope you can wield chopsticks and roll Ethiopian injera.
 Writer Benjamin F. Taylor once said, “San Francisco is a city where people are never more abroad than when they are at home.”
 Anchor your upcoming excursion in the downtown area to easily explore a patchwork quilt of rich histories and vibrant communities.
 From a home base in one of our downtown San Francisco hotels, you can people-watch for hours in Union Square, walk to street markets of Chinatown, and climb the city’s famous hills.
 As you plan a getaway, we can help answer any questions about the quirky City by the Bay.
 Plus, when you book through Travelocity, you’ll save enough to order seconds at every inventive international eatery you experience.

-Known as the “World’s Crookedest Street,” Lombard Street’s eight hairpin turns zig-zag between Hyde Street and Leavenworth Street in the vintage neighborhood of Russian Hill.
-If you drive this flower bed-lined roadway, take it slow and smell the roses.
-More than just one famous block, Lombard stretches across several neighborhoods on the north side of town, including Cow Hollow, Russian Hill, and Telegraph Hill, which sidles up to the busy Embarcadero.
+Known as the “World’s Crookedest Street,” Lombard Street’s eight hair-pin turns zigzag between Hyde and Leavenworth Streets in the vintage neighborhood of Russian Hill.
+If you dare to drive this roadway lined with fragrant flowerboxes, take it slow and smell the roses.
+More than just one famous block, Lombard stretches across several neighborhoods on the north side of town, including Cow Hollow, Russian Hill, and Telegraph Hill—all the way up to the busy Embarcadero.
 Spend a quiet morning on the Presidio Golf Course, then cruise down Lombard from the Presidio to the pier with the waterfront always in sight.
 Stop for picture-perfect views of the city from the top of Russian Hill, and sample San Fran’s signature seafood dishes in Fisherman’s Wharf, where the world is your oyster on the half-shell.

-While taking your bicycle with you on the ferry is certainly easy and scenic, you can now cross “ride a bike from San Francisco to Oakland” off the list of experiences you won’t be denied.
-Construction continues on the bike and pedestrian path of the San Francisco – Oakland Bay Bridge, but the lanes are officially open, though quite new.
+While taking your bicycle with you on the ferry is certainly easy and scenic, you can now cross “ride a bike from San Francisco to Oakland” off the list of experiences you won’t be denied, thanks to a new bike and pedestrian path.
 You’ll ride across Yerba Buena Island along the way, so wave at the Coast Guard as you pedal through.
 The entire route covers about 12 miles to downtown Oakland.
-Pause for a drink and live music at the historic Fox Theater before you spin back to your pick of hotels near downtown San Francisco.
-Remember to plan your historic ride around the construction schedule and be patient—this is history in the making.
+Pause for a drink and live music at the historic Fox Theater before you spin back to for dinner in the Mission District.